szymontruszkowski/Banking-Application/README.md

 # Banking-Application

 This is a console application which reflects real banking processes like:
-- new customer registration
+- registration of new customers
-- account creation
+- creating accounts
 - depositing funds
 - withdrawing funds
 - transferring funds